bkw777/NODE_DATAPAC/README.md

 Selects bank0 block0, writes 64 to byte #0, writes 4 to byte #1
 You usually don't need to do this manually because RAMDSK.CO can do it for you.

+### RPI.BA
+Here is a small "RAMPAC inspector" [RPI.BA](software/RPI) to view the raw data from anywhere on the device.
+There are already old apps for that like N-DKTR and RD, but they are large, include machine language or require the original option rom or RAMDSK.CO, don't support 512k, etc.
+For instance [RD.BA](Rampac_Diagnostic) can not even be loaded in one piece even on a freshly reset 32k machine, and does not support banks, or the model 200.
+So this does not use any machine code, supports 512k, and everything is in BASIC and the whole program is short.

+The ascii display mode (press F2 to toggle hex/ascii) displays the non-printing control characters as their respective CTRL code in inverse video.
+For example NUL appears as `@` in reverse video.
+So every byte still takes a single cell of the display.

 ## Model compatibility
 Apparently only Models 100, 102, & 200 were ever supported.
 (No NEC or Olivetti, etc)